 The signs and symptoms that should be discussed with a doctor include:

-- Lumps that feel like a hard knot (many women normally have lumpy breasts) or a thickening in the breast or under the arm
+- Lumps that feel like a hard knot or a thickening in the breast or under the arm.

 - Change in the size or shape of the breast

-- Skin irritation or changes, such as puckers, dimples, scaliness, or new creases
+- Skin irritation or changes, such as puckering, dimpling, scaliness, or new creases

-- Pain in the breast (usually not a symptom of breast cancer, but it should be reported to a doctor), particularly breast pain that doesn’t go away
+- Pain in the breast, particularly breast pain that doesn’t go away.
+Pain is not usually a symptom of breast cancer, but it should be reported to a doctor.

-If cancer is diagnosed, relieving any symptoms of the cancer and side effects from cancer treatment is an important part of cancer care and treatment.
+If cancer is diagnosed, relieving symptoms is an important part of cancer care and treatment.
 This may also be called symptom management, supportive care, or palliative care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.